John Sheridan (footballer): Club career

-However, Francis was sacked at the end of the 1994–95 season and new manager David Pleat picked Sheridan less often than Atkinson and Francis had.
-He played just 17 times in the 1995–96 campaign, and made his final two appearances for Sheffield Wednesday early in the 1996–97 season.
+However, Francis was dismissed at the end of the 1994–95 season and new manager David Pleat selected Sheridan less often than Atkinson and Francis had.
+Sheridan played just 17 times in the 1995–96 campaign, and made his final two appearances for Sheffield Wednesday early in the 1996–97 season.

-Sheridan himself says that he supported Manchester City despite growing up in Stretford, on the doorstep of Manchester United.
+Sheridan himself says that he supported Manchester City despite growing up in Stretford, close to Manchester United.

 He was loaned to Birmingham City for a four-match spell in the autumn of 1996 (where he once again played under Trevor Francis) before finally exiting Hillsborough on 13 November 1996 in a £180,000 move to Division One leaders Bolton Wanderers.

-He played 20 times for the Trotters in the 1996–97 season and scored twice as they were promoted to the FA Premier League as Division One champions with 100 goals and 98 points.
+He played 20 times for Bolton in the 1996–97 season and scored twice as they were promoted to the FA Premier League as Division One champions with 100 goals and 98 points.
 He played 12 times in the 1997–98 season, as his side were relegated on the last day of the season.

-He then made a surprise move to Doncaster Rovers, the crisis-ridden club who had just been relegated from the Football League to the Football Conference.
+He then made a surprise move to Doncaster Rovers, who had just been relegated from the Football League to the Football Conference.
 He made eight appearances in the 1998–99 before making a Football League comeback with Division Two side Oldham Athletic, where he would remain for the rest of his playing career.
 Over six seasons in Division Two, he played 114 games and scored 14 league goals as Latics managed to avoid falling into Division Three but never quite made it to Division One, the closest they came being a playoff semi-final defeat in the 2002–03 season.
 Sheridan finally retired at the end of the 2003–04 season, a few months short of his 40th birthday.

 International career

 Sheridan played for the Republic of Ireland national under-19 football team that qualified for the 1982 UEFA European Under-18 Football Championship.
 In the finals he scored against Austria.

 In the 1983 UEFA European Under-18 Football Championship he scored the winner against Belgium.

 Sheridan also won 34 caps for the Republic of Ireland, scoring five times.
 He also scored the 100th Irish international goal at Lansdowne Road in 1994 against Bolivia.

-Sheridan was part of the squad that travelled to UEFA Euro 1988 but didn't feature in any of Ireland's three games.
+Sheridan was part of the squad that travelled to UEFA Euro 1988 but did not feature in any of Ireland's three games.
 Sheridan was also part of Ireland's squads for the 1990 FIFA World Cup and the 1994 FIFA World Cup.
-He played just one game as a substitute in 1990 but started in all 4 matches in 1994 including a 1–0 win over Italy in the opening game in which Sheridan hit the bar.
-Ireland won thanks to a goal from Ray Houghton.
+He played one game as a substitute in 1990, but started in all four matches in 1994 including a 1–0 win in Ireland's opening game against Italy following a goal from Ray Houghton.

 In qualifying Sheridan scored one goal against Spain, but as a result of goal difference this was actually an important goal despite Ireland losing 3–1.
-Had Ireland lost 3–0 they wouldn't have qualified.
+Had Ireland lost 3–0 they would not have qualified.